pranjay04/java-exercise/README.md

 # java-exercise
-I learned some java over internet
+I learned some java over internet, here is some code i practiced